 - Personal Transformation.
 This is a radical movement from self-centredness towards a more compassionate and holistic awareness.
 It involves a lifetime commitment to inner growth.
-CANA draws on the teachings and example of Jesus for this journey.
+The teachings and example of Jesus are an inspration for this journey.

 - Rethinking Christian Practice.
 The deepest mystical experience of humanity is of oneness with the divine.
 This is a journey of transformation and soul development.
-Practices to help us on the journey include meditation, mindfulness and contemplative prayer as a means to rise above the egoic, dualistic self to the place of Christ Consciousness or non-dual consciousness.
-CANA encourages these regular practices.
+Practices to help us on the journey include meditation, mindfulness and contemplative prayer as a means to rise above the ego-centred, dualistic self to the place of Christ Consciousness or non-dual consciousness.

 - Opening to Love.
 Although it is often hard to perceive, we hold that humanity is evolving towards a more compassionate and caring global society.
 CANA encourages the path of transformational love and opening of the heart centre at all levels of connection with life.
 This is the ‘kingdom of heaven’ of which Jesus spoke.

 - Planetary Consciousness.
 We recognise that we are part of the biosphere of the earth with all the spiritual, environmental and biochemical implications implied.
 This needs considering in any new formulation of Christianity.
-CANA realises that we are part of this interconnected, sacred web of life, and have a responsibility towards it.
+We are part of this interconnected, sacred web of life, and have a responsibility towards it.

 - Continuity of Consciousness.
-CANA emphasises the importance of the inner life, the understanding of the nature of the soul journey and the continuity of consciousness as the soul moves to other realms of existence at the end of life.
+We recognise the importance of the inner life, the understanding of the nature of the soul journey and the continuity of consciousness as the soul moves to other realms of existence at the end of life.

 - Community Building.
 The outward expressions of this transformational, inner journey contribute to the global shift towards a more compassionate world.
-CANA creates networks and links to contribute to community building at many levels and helps to promote the new consciousness that is emerging.
+We hope to create networks and links that will contribute to community building at many levels and help to promote the new consciousness that is emerging.

 Living Christ Consciousness